Apostolic Vicariate of Nekemte

-The Apostolic Vicariate of Nekemte (Vicariatus Apostolicus Nekemteensis) is a Roman Catholic apostolic vicariate (pre-diocesan jurisdiction) located in Nekemte, Ethiopia (where Ethiopian Orthodox, Islam and Coptic Catholicism are predominant).
+The Apostolic Vicariate of Nekemte (Vicariatus Apostolicus Nekemteensis) is a Roman Catholic apostolic vicariate (pre-diocesan jurisdiction) located in Nekemte, Ethiopia (where Orthodoxy and Islam are dominant).

 The see is directly subject to the Holy See (not part of any ecclesiastical province) and its Roman Congregation for the Evangelization of Peoples.
 Its seat is the Cathedral of Kidane Meheret, in Nekemte.

 The Vicariate Apostolic of Nekemte comprises the following: